tiby312/poloto-project/README.md

 ### Iterating plots twice

-In order to calculate the right size view to view all the plots, poloto has to iterate over all the plot points twice.
+In order to calculate the right size view to scale all the plots, poloto has to iterate over all the plot points twice.
 Once to find the min and max bounds, and once to scale all the points by the scale determined by the first iteration.
 There are two options here.
 Either we use the same iterator twice, or we run an iterator once and store the results to be iterated a second time.
 Which method to use depends a lot of how slow the iterator function is.
-If the user wants to do something expensive to calculate the next plot, then you might want to stores the results.
+If the user wants to do something expensive to calculate the next plot, then you might want to store the results.
 In contrast, if you iterating over values already calculated then you might have no problem using the iterator twice.
 Poloto forces the user to choose which method to use by either calling `twice_iter` or `buffer_iter` on an iterator.
 A third `file_buffer` is also provided that uses a temporary file to store the iterator results.